kwong05/f24cs35l/README.md

 # Building
 Before you start with this repo, ensure that you have a [MongoDB cluster](https://www.mongodb.com/) available.

+In the repo directory, run
+> npm install

 ## Client
-TODO
+Start the client by running
+> npm start

 ## Server
-Clone this Git repo.
 Replace the MongoDB URL, JWT secret key, and port number with options appropriate for you.

-In the repo directory, run
-> npm install

 Start the server by running
 > node ./Backend/server.js